Free energy and metastable states in the square-lattice $J_1$-$J_2$ Ising model: Introduction

 \section{Introduction}

 The square-lattice $J_1$-$J_2$ Ising model is one of the minimal extension of the standard Ising model, in which the coupling $J_1$ between nearest neighbors is complemented by the coupling $J_2$ between diagonally next-nearest neighbors.
 The properties of this model are of both fundamental and practical interest, in particular, since its quantum Heisenberg counterpart is relevant to the antiferromagnetism in the parent compounds of the cuprate and pnictide families of high-temperature superconductors~\cite{si2016, dagotto1994, izyumov1997}.
 Indeed, recent state-of-the-art numerical calculations~\cite{lu2023, mai2022, jiang2021, jiang2020, jiang2019, huang2018, huang2017, dodaro2017, jana2020, yu2014, lu2012} confirm earlier findings~\cite{husslein1996, szabo1997, hofstetter1998, huang2001, himeda2002, goswami2010, sentef2011, scalapino2012} that diagonal interactions are important in describing the available experimental data for these compounds.
-Magnetic frustration due to the $J_2$ coupling leads to the quasi-degeneracy of the ground state~\cite{jiang2021, himeda2002, goswami2010} and possibly to a qunatum spin liquid state at $J_2$ close to $|J_1|/2$~\cite{zhou2017, savary2016}.
+Spin frustrations due to the $J_2$ coupling affect the temperature and order of the phase transition and lead to a valence-bond-solid state in the transverse field Ising model~\cite{sadrzadeh2016, kellermann2019} and to a quantum spin liquid state in the Heisenberg model when $J_2$ is close to $|J_1|/2$~\cite{jiang2012, li2012, wang2013, mustonen2018a}.